wubero/Guided-MT-Code2Vec/README.md

 ```

 As mentioned the dataset we used is provided in ./code2vec/data.
 However, you can also generate your own random dataset
-by executing the filePicker.sh script located in ./scripts.
+by executing the file_picker.sh script located in ./scripts.
 To do this only the directory and target paths need to be changed.

 ## Requirements